gruntjs/grunt-docs/Advanced-usage.md

 ## Installing grunt

 ### Installing the latest release of grunt
 As the "Installing grunt and grunt plugins" section of the [[Getting Started]] guide explains, run `npm install grunt --save-dev` and npm will install the latest official version of grunt in your project folder, adding it to your `package.json` devDependencies.
-Specifying `grunt` this way is the same as specifying `grunt@latest`.
+You can specify `grunt` or `grunt@latest` in this case, the `latest` identifier is just an npm tag for the last-published release version.

 ### Installing a specific version of grunt
 If you need a specific version of grunt, run `npm install grunt@VERSION --save-dev` where `VERSION` is the version you need.
 Note that regardless of the version you specify, a [tilde version range][] will be specified in `package.json`.
 This is a good thing; as new patch releases of the specified version are published, npm will be able to install them.